Audrew36/dotfiles/README.md

 Make sure you have nerd fonts installed from  https://github.com/ryanoasis/nerd-fonts or just place HackFont.tff from repo directory and place it to ~/.local/share/fonts

+You will need python for neovim and golang installed

 1. Install vim-plug
 3. enter nvim and enter :PlugInstall or to clean and remove use :PlugClean
 4. enter nvim and enter :CocInstall if needed